DanArthur99/Milestone.Project.4/README.md

 #### Overall Client Goals

-1. To be able to search for items within the database
+1. To be able to search for books on the site
-2. To be able leave reviews for different items within the database
+2. To be able to leave reviews for books on the site
-3. To be able to add new products to the database, if a user cannot see their desired product
+3. To be able to purchase books from the bookstore

-#### First Time Visit Goals

-1. To be able to sign up to the site with a unique username and password
+4. To be able to create an account to keep track of one's order history
-2. To be able to leave/delete their own reviews for a specific product

-#### Returning Visitor Goals
+#### Site Owner Goals

-1. To be able to have a unique account that they can login into (created from signing up)
+1. To be able to add and delete books on the bookstore where necessary
-2. To be able to edit their account information, i.e. username and password
+2. To be able to take payments from users when they purchase a book.
-3. To be able to view their own reviews easily.
-4. To be able to delete their personal accounts if they wish
+3. To be able to edit or delete any review on the site, as a site superuser

 ### Design